Κ-opioid receptor

 The κ-opioid receptor or kappa opioid receptor, abbreviated KOR or KOP for its ligand ketazocine, is a G protein-coupled receptor that in humans is encoded by the OPRK1 gene.
-The KOR is coupled to the G protein Gi/G0 and is one of four related receptors that bind opioid-like compounds in the brain and are responsible for mediating the effects of these compounds.
-These effects include altering nociception, consciousness, motor control, and mood.
-Dysregulation of this receptor system has been implicated in alcohol and drug addiction.
+The KOR is coupled to the G protein Gi/G0 and is among related receptors that bind opioid-like compounds in the brain and are responsible for mediating the effects of these compounds.
+These include altering nociception, mood, reward system, and motor control.